 I conducted interviews and collected information to find out how current guides are trained.
 I looked at the information and training they received and identified differences between guides during tours.
 I used this information to identify specific gaps in performance.
 The current practice was for a seasoned guide to take the trainee on an abbreviated tour, show them the trail, and explain what to do on a tour.
 This was followed with the trainee riding along on an actual tour to see the experienced guide in practice with guests.

 - Report mechanical issues before they become points of failure or safety issues.

 - Demonstrate knowledge or confidence with appropriate operation of the Jeep features.

 - Follow appropriate safety or hazard procedures.

 - Prepare the Jeeps prior to the tour (cleanliness, mechanical checks, guest amenities, etc.)

 - Follow all road or trail requirements.

 - Clean their Jeep at the conclusion of the tour.

-Similar to the tour checklist, a training checklist was developed to ensure consistency in what the trainer looked for and was demonstrated to the new guide.
-Each trainer was required to observe and/or ask the new guide to explain how to perform each item on the list.
-New guides were not allowed to lead solo tours until they could demonstrate that they could perform all items on both checklists.Jeep-Guide-Training-Checklist
+I developed a training checklist that included key skills and tasks trainees must perform.
+Each trainer was required to observe and/or ask the trainee to explain how to perform each item on the list.
+New guides were required to demonstrate that they could perform all items on both checklists before they were allowed to lead solo tours.Jeep-Guide-Training-Checklist